Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

 This could be problematic or even actually life-threatening for people with severe allergies.

 4. Look for Ingredients Proven to Work

-Some companies do this work for you and provide links to outside studies on their product’s ingredients.
+Some companies do this work for you and provide links to outside studies.

-You can always go to reputable third-party sources to see if there are any proven benefits for a particular vitamin, mineral, herb, amino acid, or other natural substance.
+You can always use reputable third-party sources to see if there are any proven benefits for a particular vitamin, mineral, herb, amino acid, or other substance.

-This is the sort of information you can find at the sites mentioned above and, of course, throughout Be Brain Fit!
+This is the sort of information you can find at the sites mentioned above and, of course, in the articles about supplements throughout Be Brain Fit.

 Many supplements on the market are sold as private label brands.

 Private label manufacturers create generic supplements for others to sell.

 Anyone can buy the rights to market and sell these formulas.